 Pam Gosal MSP was elected as an MSP for West Scotland Region in May 2021 and made history being the first Indian Sikh MSP and one of the first woman of colour elected to the Scottish Parliament.

 Pam is the Deputy Chairwoman for the Scottish Conservative & Unionist Party.
 This gives Pam a fantastic opportunity to help the party engage with our members and supporters, as well as collaborating with company leaders and the business community on the party’s behalf.
-One of her main ambitions is to continue increasing the diversity of the party, building on her work as co-founder and co-chair of the Scottish Conservative Friends of BAME, which in recent elections resulted in more candidates standing from diverse backgrounds than ever before.
+One of her main ambitions is to continue increasing the diversity of the party, building on her work as founder and chair of the Scottish Conservative Friends of BAME, which in recent elections resulted in more candidates standing from diverse backgrounds than ever before.
 More than anything, she wants to make sure that everybody who belongs to this party feels heard, knows how they can contribute, and understands what we are trying to achieve.

 Pam successfully set up the first ever Cross-Party Group on India in 2021 and is Convener of the group, which aims to improve relationships in the areas of education, trade and culture between India and Scotland.
 Pam is also the Convener of the Cross-Party Group of Skills and a Deputy-Convener of the Cross-Party Group on Challenging Racial and Religious Prejudice.
 She is also a member of the Cross-Party Groups on the USA and Dyslexia.